Ratedaron/IFZ-2224-013-M223-Aron-ToDo/README.md

 ### This is a todo-App developed with java Spring-Boot, ReactJs and mySQL
 It also implements Token based authentication

-I created an SQL script for you to get started
+I created an SQL script for you in the Doku to get started

 Great it was indeed ;)